percona/percona-server-mongodb-operator/source/replication.rst

 The above example is using the LoadBalancer Kubernetes Service object, but there are other options (ClusterIP, NodePort, etc.).

-.. note:: The above example will create a LoadBalancer per each MongoDB Pod.
+.. note:: The above example will create a LoadBalancer per each Replica Set Pod.
    In most cases, this Load Balancer should be internet-facing for cross-region replication to work.